Old Carey Grammarian (2012)

 'Everything is achievable if you put your mind to it.
 You need to be patient and know that you will face challenges along the way, but if you work hard you can fulfil your dreams.'

 Paralympic swimmer Ahmed Kelly wants to show young athletes that with the right support, anything can be achieved if you follow your dreams, work hard and never give up.
-Having previously represented Australia at the 2012 and 2016 Paralympics, Ahmed is currently preparing for the 2020 Tokyo Paralympics.
+Having previously represented Australia at the London and Rio Paralympics, Ahmed is also preparing for the Tokyo Paralympics.

 Ahmed is also studying for a Bachelor of Arts, majoring in journalism.
 He is using these skills to assist his mum, humanitarian worker Moira Kelly, to promote the work of the Moira Kelly Creating Hope Foundation.
 The foundation brings sick children around the world to Australia to ensure they receive sufficient medical care when local doctors are unable to treat them.
 Moira's foundation also assists displaced women from Australia and overseas.